NASA's Artemis missions timeline: What happens after Artemis II?

 NASA’s Space Launch System rocket carrying the Orion spacecraft launches on the Artemis I flight test on Wednesday, Nov.
 16, 2022.
 (Representative Cover Image Source : NASA)

 NASA’s Artemis III mission will mark the first crewed lunar landing since Apollo 17, targeting the Moon’s South Pole by 2028 and building on Artemis II’s crewed lunar flyby.
-Four astronauts will launch aboard the SLS rocket from Kennedy Space Center, travel to lunar orbit in Orion, and transfer two crew members to SpaceX’s Starship Human Landing System (HLS), which is meant to be launched uncrewed to lunar orbit.
+Four astronauts will launch aboard the SLS rocket from Kennedy Space Center, travel to lunar orbit in Orion, with two crew members transferring to SpaceX’s Starship Human Landing System (HLS), which is meant to be launched uncrewed to lunar orbit.
 Once the two crew members move into the Starship HLS, they will descend to the lunar surface for almost a week of surface exploration.
 This approximately 30-day mission targets shadowed craters potentially rich in water ice, which may open doors to new discoveries.

 Artist’s concept of SpaceX Starship human landing system.
 (Representative Image Source: SpaceX)